danmorrison/danmorrison.github.io/_posts/2020-01-27-find-the-rest.md

 [iOS 13 introduced parameters for actions]: https://developer.apple.com/videos/play/wwdc2019/213

-I would like to have an action that could search for the playlists in your library.
+I would like to have an action that could search for the playlists in my library.